A great place for your investment

 Well-developed infrastructure

 The Czech telecommunications market is one of the most developed and most liberalised in Central and Eastern Europe and is distinguished by the growing demand for data, internet access and other communication services.
-The country’s advanced fibre-optic network is part of the European backbone and is being further developed.
+The country’s advanced fiber-optic network is part of the European backbone and is being further developed.
 No exclusive rights exist in the area of electronic communications and the competition environment is sufficiently robust in the context of the European Union.
-In terms of the business-property market, the country is quite advanced with respect to the number of industrial zones and parks as well as office premises.
+On the commercial real estate side, the country is well-developed, offering a wide range of industrial zones, business parks, and office spaces.

 Quality of life